 For an information package including further details of the post see the University College Cork vacancy portal.

-Candidates should apply, in confidence, before 12 noon (Irish Local Time) on Friday, 4 June 2021.
+Candidates should apply, in confidence, before 12 noon (Irish Local Time) Friday, 22 July 2022.
 No late applications will be accepted.